ArthurPicouleau/Iot_Project_2/README.md

 In order to run our codes, we first need to download the ```Seed Arduino LSM6DS3``` library.
 To do this, go to ```Sketch``` > ```Include Library``` > ```Manage Libraries```.
 This takes you to the Library Manager.
 Simply enter the name of the library: ```Seed Arduino LSM6DS3```.
+To run the code in the board you have to use the Upload button.

 In all our codes we have concentrated solely on the values given by the accelerometer on the Z axis.
 In fact, by wearing the card on the index finger like a ring and double-tapping between the thumb and index finger, we realised that only the Z component was greatly modified and allowed us to detect movement.